 In particular, the Board of Education believes that the use of tobacco products, anabolic steroids, illegal drugs, or alcohol by students who participate in extracurricular activities presents a specific hazard to the health, safety and welfare of the student participant and those who participate with the student.
 Additionally, students participating in extracurricular activities are respected and admired by a large segment of the student body.
 In order to participate in such activities, students are expected to hold themselves as good examples of conduct, citizenship, sportsmanship and training, which excludes drug use.
-The Board encourages students to participate in extracurricular activities, but believes that the opportunity to try-out for and to participate in school-sponsored extracurricular activities must conduct themselves in accordance with Board policy.
+The Board encourages students to participate in extracurricular activities, but believes that the opportunity to try-out for and to participate in school-sponsored extracurricular activities is not a right but a privilege offered to eligible students on an equal opportunity basis.
+Therefore, students who wish to have the privilege of participating in extracurricular activities must conduct themselves in accordance with Board policy.
 To be eligible to try-out for and to participate in any school-sponsored extracurricular activity, students must agree to submit to testing for the use of anabolic steroids, alcohol, and/or illegal drugs in accordance with this policy.